Best illusion of the year 2016

 The species used to live in a 3.62-hectare (8.9-acre) sand cay which is predominately grassland and populated by seabirds and green turtles.

-Since 2007 it was not seen, despite a search by a team of scientists.
+The mammal hasn’t been seen since 2007, despite an initial search conducted by a team of scientists.
 A report has recommended the animal’s status be changed from “endangered” to “extinct” in 2014.
 An extensive search has then been conducted without success.

 In their report, Natalie Waller and Luke Leung from the University of Queensland, recently concluded that the root cause of the extinction was sea-level rise and extreme climate events.